 Being better than other artists isn’t where confidence comes from.
 Walking into a room and not instantly feeling the need to compare yourself to anyone else is where confidence comes from.
-Women deal with this all the time because of the beauty standards that are pushed upon us.
-If that girl is skinnier than us, we get sad.
-If that girl has clearer skin than us, we get sad.
-If we don’t look like the pictures in the magazines, we get sad.

 Instead, if you focus on what you do have, you will feel abundance.
 If you remove yourself from the competition, you can feel confident right now, regardless of where you are in your career.
 Always remember that the success of another artist is not your loss.
 Enjoy the sense of community and find comfort in believing there is abundance in the world and you already have access to it.